rstudio/rsconnect/guide/guide.md

 ### Adding Authorized Users

+The `shinyapps` package exposes a number of functions for managing an application's authorized users.
-First, ensure the `shinyapps` package is loaded:
+To get started, ensure the `shinyapps` package is loaded:

 ```S
 library(shinyapps)